fooltowise/NeroNotes/Nero's Notes/Heico, Transdigm and PMA Parts.md

 There is a lot of testing, but it's on a case-by-case basis, and with many of these things you need a sponsor; you cannot simply go off and do something on the side.
 Very few companies have the money to pay for an engine to be instrumented and do an engine test.
 Usually there are sponsors such as Lufthansa, Delta, United or American, who will help you get the data you need to support that approval, and when they're partnering, there is stickiness.

-When you have a well-known reputation, like HEICO, who created the PMA market when they PMAd several engine components on the CFM56 with GE.
+When you have a well-known reputation, like [[HEICO]], who created the PMA market when they PMAd several engine components on the CFM56 with GE.
 That went all the way up to court cases where the FAA had to make the statement that the PMA part is an OEM part because both the OEM and the PMA are governed by the FAA 8130 process.
 There is equivalence and the regulators had to call that out.
 If that case went a different direction, there wouldn't be a PMA industry, because GE told their customers their lease or warranty was invalid if they put a PMA part into their engine.
 The regulator said they cannot say that, and that their PMA part was 100% equivalent.

 ### Does a sponsor defray costs or are they promised certain volumes?

-Most of it is allowing you to have the equipment required to do the analysis or testing, because HEICO or Wencor don't have a plane sitting around for that purpose.
+Most of it is allowing you to have the equipment required to do the analysis or testing, because [[HEICO]] or Wencor don't have a plane sitting around for that purpose.
 If the FAA want X number of flight hours before they can see if the data is accurate, you have to put it on something flying around and get the serial number data to go forward with that, and without a sponsor willing to fly it around, you will never get accomplish that.

 Is getting these PMA parts a capability which is difficult?
-Obviously, HEICO, TransDigm and Wencor can do it, but would it be daunting for a newcomer to do?
+Obviously, [[HEICO]], TransDigm and Wencor can do it, but would it be daunting for a newcomer to do?

 Yes, because you need the systems engineers with the experience.
 It is not like industrial or automotive where you can simply show up.